zanemcca/noMiddleware/README.md

  This repo contains some custom error handling middleware attached to the loopback framework.
-The purpose of this is to show a potential bug with middleware not being run in staging and development environments.
+The purpose of this is to show a potential bug with middleware not being run.

  The issue appears when there is a 404 error on an api with the correct restApiRoot set.